MjHead/jet-engine-listing-fill-empty-space/README.md

-# jet-engine-listing-fill-empty-space
+# JetEngine - fill empty space in the Listing grid

-JetEngine Listing Grid.
-Allows to add placeholders for missed items if number of items in the Query results is less then requested items number.
+This plugin allows to add placeholders for missed Listing Grid items if number of items in the Query results (items to show) is less then the requested items number.

+Example: